MeshUDF: Fast and Differentiable Meshing of Unsigned Distance Field Networks: Experiments

 \subsection{Limitations}

-\paragraph{Reliance on learned UDF fields.} The proposed method can mesh the zero-surface of an unsigned distance field.
+\textit{Reliance on learned UDF fields.} The proposed method can mesh the zero-surface of an unsigned distance field.
 In practice however, UDF fields are approximated with neural networks, and we find it difficult to learn a sharp $0$-valued surface for networks with small capacities.
-It can for example happen that the approximate UDF field is either not reaching zero, or that the zero surface thickens and becomes a volume.
-In such cases, artifacts appear when using our method at a high resolution.
+It can for example happen that the approximate UDF field is not reaching zero, or that the zero surface thickens and becomes a volume, or that the gradients are not approximated well enough.
+In such cases, artifacts such as single-cell holes can appear when using our method at a high resolution.
 Note that applying our method to a real UDF would not exhibit such issues.
 By comparison however, applying marching cubes on an approximate and poorly learned SDF is more robust since it only requires the field to be continuous and to have a zero crossing to produce artifact-free surfaces.
-UDF networks could be made more accurate by using additional loss terms~\cite{Gropp20} or an adaptive training procedure~\cite{Duan20}, but this research direction is orthogonal to the method proposed in this paper. \parag{Missing cases of marching cubes.} After locally detecting surface crossings, we rely on marching cubes for meshing open surfaces.
-Marching cubes was however designed to handle watertight surfaces, and as a consequence some topological cases are missing, for example at surface borders or intersections.
-This can be remedied by detecting and handling such new cases with additional disjunctions.
+UDF networks could be made more accurate by using additional loss terms~\cite{Gropp20} or an adaptive training procedure~\cite{Duan20}, but this research direction is orthogonal to the method proposed in this paper.
+Moreover, similarly to~\cite{Remelli20b} for SDFs, since the proposed gradients rely on the field being an UDF, they cannot be used to train a neural network from scratch.
+This would require network initialization or regularization strategies to ensure it regresses valid UDF fields, a topic we see as an interesting research direction.

-\parag{Unoriented normals.} Since we arbitrarily define a pseudo-sign for the UDF in each cube by picking one anchor gradient orientation, the resulting surface is not consistently oriented.
-As a result, the normal direction of two neighboring triangles can disagree, which can be problematic for some applications.
-For the time being, this can be handled by postprocessing.
-In future work, we will adaptively choose the anchor gradient of each cell based on the neighboring facets that have already been reconstructed.